 This style brace for knee arthritis provides support for the weak points that cause you pain.
 It includes a movable strap for support around the knee joint and patella.

-While providing knee support for arthritis, this gel-infused unloader brace is also effective for those healing from injuries who still want to stay active.
+While providing knee support for arthritis, this gel-infused unloader knee brace is also effective for those healing from injuries who still want to stay active.
 The therapeutic compression will reduce inflammation, ease pain, and encourage healing.

 - Easy to adjust size